 Do I like the Brinsea EcoGlow?
 Definately, wouldn’t be without one.
 However, I don’t feel it’s the perfect solution with all the capabilities of kicking good ol’ fashion chick rearing practices to the curb.
 My opinion.

 Let’s start at the beginning with chicks in the brooder.
 Chicks don’t just peck each other for lack of something to do.
 There is an underlying problem causing them stress and/or aggravation.
-As any living creature, the first and foremost necessity for well being is comfort.
+As with any living creature, the first and foremost necessity for well-being is comfort.

 Providing chick starter crumbles and fresh water is a given, so we can certainly rule out hunger as the stress factor.
 It is my opinion there are two other very important factors to consider.
 Living environment and lighting, with significant emphasis on the latter.
 Overcrowding may or may not be the culprit in their acquired pecking behavior.
 However, if ample space is not provided away from a heat source, comfort is indeed compromised.